 Setting leaders will

-Our purpose is that all who take part collaboratively will find the process empowering and crucial in their ongoing CPD and quality journey, with supportive dialogue to enable self-reflection, challenge and pedagogy to enable greater achievement for EYFS children in all settings.
+Our purpose is that all who take part collaboratively will find the process empowering and crucial in their ongoing CPD and quality journey.
+The supportive dialogue will enable self-reflection, challenge and pedagogy to enable greater achievement for EYFS children in all settings.

 Feedback from those settings, who have already had a visit, has been overwhelmingly positive.
 Settings have reported that the visit was very supportive and gave them the time and space to consider their pedagogy.
 This is more important than ever with the changes to the Inspection Framework.